Visual Communication:

 Students will study practical design modules, supported by contextual sessions, regular one to one tutorials and a programme of workshops and guest lectures.

-The last portion of the course will be spent on refining your portfolio for assessment and developing your input to Margate Festival of Design.
+The last portion of the course will be spent on refining your portfolio for assessment and developing your final show, which will form part of Margate Festival of Design.

 Teaching methods include: